zaregossiieu92/mindmapping/README.md

 [Mindvalley](https://www.mindvalley.com/) is a personal growth platform that helps people improve their mindset, health, relationships, and professional lives through guided online programs.

-Mindvalley replaces long, traditional courses with "Quests"—bite-sized lessons that encourage daily action and habit building.
+Mindvalley replaces long, traditional courses with "Quests"-bite-sized lessons that encourage daily action and habit building.
 Leading coaches and authors such as Jim Kwik, Marisa Peer, and [Vishen Lakhiani](https://www.vishen.com/) teach many of their programs.

 ### What Do Members Get?